FoMo-HRI/FoMo-HRI.github.io/workshop/hri24/call-for-papers.md

 ### [](#contact)Contact

-All questions about submissions should be emailed to d.hernandez_garcia@hw.ac.uk or M.Romeo@hw.ac.uk
+All questions about submissions should be emailed to d.hernandez_garcia _ at _ hw.ac.uk or m.romeo _ at _ hw.ac.uk

 <!-- # [](#format)Format